 We are all accountable to God, and the day we stand before Him is unavoidable.

 - For the one who will not respond to God—and believe in Jesus Christ—he or she will stand one day before God’s Great White Throne and face eternal judgment.
 The Bible makes this clear in graphic detail (Revelation 20:11-15).

 - For the person who believes that Jesus’ death on the cross paid for his or her sins, heaven is secure.
 But as Christians, we still face God’s temporal discipline—and if we remain unrepentant, we face premature death (Galatians 6:7-8; Hebrews 12:7-11).

 - When someone confronts you with a personal flaw of yours, do you receive it or reject it?

 - Who do you have in your life that you allow to keep you accountable?

 If no one is confronting you anymore, you are in a dangerous place.
 Your blind spots may be revealed one day by tragic consequences (Proverbs 29:1).

 We ought to view accountability with God for what it really is—a good thing!

-Question: Do you think accountability is necessary?
+Tell me what you think: Do you think accountability is necessary?
 Why?
 To leave a comment, just click here.